 Dorothy Pilling, composer and musician.
 Her name may not be well-known, yet she taught and inspired many students.
-My Mother was one of her students in the late 1940s early 1950s and was pleased to speak fondly of “Pill”.
-(This article also contains some information about Miss Gertrude Riall – see below)
+(This article also contains some information about Miss Gertrude Riall and Mrs Lavena Wood, pianist, accompanist, teacher and composer – see below)

 Dorothy Pilling was part of a most remarkable musical phenomenon – the Matthay School of Music, later The Northern School of Music – that existed in Manchester before 1972.
 Here is a link to a photograph of the Northern School of Music, Oxford Road, All Saints, Manchester.
 (The photograph is part of the Manchester Digital Music Archive).